Detecting and tracking drift in quantum information processors: Drift characterization using time-series data

-All the experiments and simulations herein consist of rastering through a set of circuits, and so the time between sequential runs of a circuit is exactly constant (and the same for all the circuits) in an \emph{idealized} experiment.
-Violations of this ideal are unavoidable, but if they are small -- as they are in our experiments -- they only mildly degrade the effectiveness of our techniques.
-This can be understood by noting that small perturbations on equally-spaced times (or a small number of erroneously long time-steps of any size) will only slightly reduce the sparsity of $\tilde{s}$, for generic Fourier-sparse $p(t)$.
-Large deviations from the equally-spaced-times ideal can substantial degrade the methods we presented in the Results (although this will \emph{not} cause instability to be spuriously detected).
+All the experiments and simulations herein consist of rastering through a set of circuits --- \ie, running each circuit once, and then looping through this until each circuit has been run $N$ times.
+So the time between sequential runs of a circuit is exactly constant (and the same for all the circuits) in an idealized experiment.
+Violations of this ideal are unavoidable, but if they are small (as they are in our experiments) they only mildly degrade the effectiveness of our techniques.
+This can be understood by noting that small perturbations on equally-spaced times (or a small number of erroneously long time-steps of any size) will only slightly reduce the sparsity of $\tilde{\vec{s}}$, for any Fourier-sparse $p(t)$.
+Large deviations from the equally-spaced-times ideal can substantial degrade the sensitivity of the methods we presented in the main text (although this will not cause instability to be spuriously detected).
 In this case, we can instead generate power spectra using a technique that explicitly takes into account the sample times.
-One such option is the \emph{floating-mean Lomb-Scargle periodogram} \cite{zechmeister2009generalised,vanderplas2018understanding}, and all our methods can be adapted to this spectral analysis technique.
-As there are a range of technical differences in this case, and this method is not needed to analyze our experimental data, we do not include the details here.
+One such option is the floating-mean Lomb-Scargle periodogram \cite{zechmeister2009generalised,vanderplas2018understanding}, and all our methods can be adapted to this spectral analysis technique.
+As there are technical differences in this case, and this method is not needed to analyze our experimental data, we do not include the details here.

-Before transforming a clickstream to the frequency domain, we first subtract its mean and divide by its variance.
-This simplifies the statistics of the power spectrum, but the spectrum is not well-defined if the clickstream consists of only 0s or only 1s.
+Before transforming a clickstream ($\vec{x}$) to the frequency domain, we first subtract its mean and divide by its variance.
+This simplifies the statistics of the power spectrum, but the spectrum is not well-defined if the clickstream consists of only zeros or only ones (because then the variance of $\vec{x}$ is zero).
 So we define the frequency-domain amplitudes by: